 \begin{itemize} \item \textbf{``Time''}: Indicates the elapsed time (in seconds) between transactions. \item \textbf{``Amount''}: Represents the monetary value of transactions. \item \textbf{``Class''}: The target variable, where 1 indicates fraud and 0 indicates non-fraud. \end{itemize}

 This dataset is unbalanced, containing 492 fraud cases out of 284,807 transactions, with the positive class representing only 0.172\% of all transactions.
-To address the class imbalance in both datasets, ``Random Under Sampling'' was implemented to create balanced datasets with a 50/50 ratio.
-Each dataset was reduced to 492 fraudulent and 492 non-fraudulent transactions.
-PCA was applied to the European dataset, reducing its dimensions to seven features named ``V1'' through ``V7''.
+To address the class imbalance in both datasets, ``Random Under Sampling'' is implemented to create balanced datasets with a 50/50 ratio.
+Each dataset is reduced to 492 fraudulent and 492 non-fraudulent transactions.
+PCA is applied to the European dataset, reducing its dimensions to seven features named ``V1'' through ``V7''.

 With the datasets balanced and preprocessed, visualizations are generated to understand feature relationships and their importance.
 Figs \ref{fig:Corr-Matrix-BankSim data} and \ref{fig:Corr-Matrix European Data} illustrate the correlation matrices, highlighting key interactions.
 For instance, in the BankSim dataset, ``Category'' has a strong negative correlation with ``Fraud'', while ``Merchant'' and ``Amount'' exhibit positive correlations.
 In the European dataset, features such as ``V1'' and ``V2'' show significant correlations with ``Class''.